 In 1863, Kelley took 8-year-old Delia and 6-year-old Honora to an orphanage called the Boston Female Asylum in the city’s South End.
 The orphanage placed girls in respectable families when they turned 10.

-Delia supposedly became a prostitute and alcoholic.
-Another sister, Nellie, ended up in an asylum.
+Delia supposedly became a prostitute and an alcoholic.
+Another sister, Nellie, ended up in an insane asylum.

 At 18, Jane Toppan graduated from Lowell High School.
 The Toppans freed Jane from her indenture and gave her $50, but she stayed in the household as a servant.